williamschwindt/Swift-AutoLayout/README.md

 ## Instructions

 Please fork and clone this repository.
 Create a new Xcode project inside of the cloned repository.
-Use the single view app template and name it "GrailDairy"
+Use the single view app template and name it "GrailDiary"

 ### Storyboard Tasks

 #### List of Clues View
-1. Rename the View Controller to `POIsTableViewController` with the refactor->rename option in the source code file
+1. Rename the View Controller to `POIsTableViewController` with the refactor->rename option in the source code file.
+To do this, right click on the class called `ViewController` and a contextual menu will appear.
+Select "Refactor", then "Rename..." and type the new class name.
 2. Embed the single View Controller scene in a Navigation Controller
 3. Drag in a Table View to that View Controller
 4. Set the navigation bar to show large titles